SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 Subscription based tutorial site covering web design, front end development, mobile development etc

-I'd recommend trying the 14 day free trial, all the courses are self-paced courses and can be downloaded and there is an iPad app.
+I'd recommend trying the 14 day free trial, all the courses are self-paced and can be downloaded and there is an iPad app.

-If you are a student, email the support area and ask for the student discount (it's super hidden) about a 1/3 of the standard price and they don't shout about it.
+If you are a student, email the support area and ask for the student discount (it's pretty hidden) about a 1/3 of the standard price and they don't shout about it.

 Recommended courses / videos: